hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 * `generate_proof(s: ProofSpec, w: Witness) -> Result<Proof, Error>`
 * `verify_proof(p: Proof, s: ProofSpec) -> Result<(), Error>`

-where the proof specification contains
+where the

-1. the number of secrets involved in the zero-knowledge proof (we call these _messages_), and
-1. a list of _statements_, where each statement represents a _part_ of the overall zero-knowledge proof:
+1. proof specification `ProofSpec` contains a list of _statements_ `Statement`, where each statement represents a _part_ of the overall relation being proved
+1. witness `Witness` contains the witnesses for the statements.
+Each `Statement` can have an associated `StatementWitness`.
+Witness for some statements might be derived from witnesses of other statements.
+1. proof `Proof` contains the proofs for the statements.
+Each `Statement` can have an associated `StatementProof`  however proofs for statements might be combined in a single `StatementProof`.
+Bulletproofs is an example where several proofs for statements like range proof, set membership, merkle tree membership etc are combined in a single proof.

 ```
 pub struct ProofSpec {
-    message_count: usize,
     statements: Vec<Statement>,
     ...
+}

+pub struct Witness {
+    pub statement_witnesses: HashMap<usize, StatementWitness>,
+}

+pub struct Proof {
+    // Keeping statement_proofs a vector and not a map of statement index -> Proof since several statements can have a single proof, like in case of bulletproofs
+    pub statement_proofs: Vec<StatementProof>,
 }
 ```
 The library will offer and support various types of statements, such as signatures and commitments.